 Jam Filled Cream Puffs

-These would be a wonderful addition to any gathering filled with a soft Canterbury Goat cheese and some black currant jam.
-Imagine the astonished looks on your guests faces when you delight them with a puff filled with chicken and Swiss chard sauteed in LunaGrown Apricot Jam.
+These would be a wonderful addition to any gathering filled with a soft Canterbury Goat cheese and some cranberry jam.
+Imagine the astonished looks on your guest's faces when you delight them with a puff filled with chicken and Swiss chard sauteed in LunaGrown Onion Jam.
 I will let your imaginations run wild and leave you with this simple recipe.

 Jam Filled Cream Puffs